initred/initred/README.md

 👯 I’m looking to collaborate on

 None.
-However, I would like to work with op.gg or PS Analytics Inc.
+However, I would like to work with Big Picture Interactive, OP.GG, PS Analytics Inc.

 🤔 I’m looking for help with